-The core refers to three main muscle groups: The inner thighs, the pelvic floor and the abdominals.
-The psoas (our favorite muscle) is the main engine of walking and when it is properly toned and aligned it allows the body to move with the most efficiency and ease.
+When I speak about the core I am referring to three main muscle groups: The inner thighs, the pelvic floor and the abdominals.
+The psoas (my favorite muscle) is the main engine of walking, standing and trauma and when it is properly toned and aligned it allows the body to move with the most efficiency and ease.
 Without balance and tone in our core the psoas won’t be free to function at its best.

 - The inner thighs, known as the adductors (there are five of them), tend to be weaker than the outer thighs and in almost all cases need to be awakened to their proper role in walking.